martbetz/martbetz.github.io/_includes/custom/logo/readme.md

-Logos contained in this directory atr the copright and trademark of Mart Betz
+Logos contained in this directory are the copyright and trademark of Mart Betz.